 You may face difficulty maintaining body balance, and doing any tasks, and your mobility may be affected.
 One might be unable to walk properly and may face a loss of balance and coordination.
 Notably, these symptoms may affect only one-half of the body, like the left part of the right part.

-Changes in behaviour
+Changes in behavior

-Vision gets affected if the tumour is in areas of the brain like the temporal lobe, occipital lobe, or brain stem.
-Problems like blurred or double vision may occur if the tumour squeezes the brain tissues.
+Vision gets affected if the tumor is in areas of the brain like the temporal lobe, occipital lobe, or brain stem.
+Problems like blurred or double vision may occur if the tumor squeezes the brain tissues.
 This built-up pressure, in turn, may lead to increased pressure on the optic nerves.
 Optic nerves are part of the visual system.
 Our vision is affected if optic nerves are damaged or hurt.
 Some warning signs are loss of vision(partial or complete), blurred vision, light sensitivity, rapid eye movements, and dry eye syndrome.

-The above symptoms may or may not occur due to a brain tumour.
+The above symptoms may or may not occur due to a brain tumor.
 A variety of reasons can also cause these symptoms.
 These reasons can be lack of or unable to sleep, mental disorders, dehydration, vitamin deficiency, and some medications.
 In case, you have one or more symptoms for a long time, or the symptoms worsen, you must consult your physician.

-Diagnosis of brain tumour
+Diagnosis of brain tumor

 when you visit the doctor, they will ask about your symptoms, family history, and a few other questions.
-They ask you for a neurological exam to find if a tumour is behind the symptoms.
+They ask you for a neurological exam to find if a tumor is behind the symptoms.
 A neurological exam will test your hearing, vision, balance, and coordination.

-Treatment of brain tumour:
+Treatment of brain tumor:

-Surgery: When there is a clear margin, the neurosurgeons can successfully perform brain surgeries to remove the tumour.
+Surgery: When there is a clear margin, the neurosurgeons can successfully perform brain surgeries to remove the tumor.
 Surgeons may even keep you awake during the surgery.
 It is a way to reduce the damage done to the functional areas of your brain.